sourcegraph/handbook/content/departments/people-talent/talent/index.md

   - How to have a coaching/career conversation
   - How to initiate a formal performance improvement plan (PIP)

+### How we measure culture

+- Types of Lattice surveys (coming soon)
+  - Engagment Surveys (coming soon)
+  - Pulse Surveys (coming soon)
+- How Managers access their team's survey responses in Lattice (coming soon)
+- How the People Team shares survey results (coming soon)
+- How the People Team actions survey results (coming soon)

 ### Resignations

 - How to handle a resignation